epics-extensions/EPNix/README.md

   environment.

-- Complete dependencies: your EPICS IOCs ship with the complete set of dependencies, allowing you to deploy your IOC without needing to install any dependency on the target machine (except for Nix itself).
+- Complete dependencies: your EPICS IOCs ship with the complete set of dependencies, which means you can to deploy your IOC without needing to install any dependency on the target machine (except for Nix itself).

 - Dependency traceability: the version of your dependencies are locked, updated manually, and traced in your `flake.lock` file.
-Combined with code versioning, this allows your project to build with the same environment years later, and allows you to rollback if one of your dependency becomes incompatible.
+Combined with code versioning, you can build your project with the same environment years later, and you can rollback if one of your dependency becomes incompatible.

 - Development shell: provides you with a set of tool adapted to your project, no matter what you have installed on your machine.

-- Declarative configuration: define what you want in your IOC in a declarative and extensible manner.
+- Declarative configuration: define what you want in your IOC in a declarative and extendable manner.

-- Functional tests: Run automated isolated tests inside a defined virtual machine.
+- Integration tests: write tests using Python, by starting a virtual machine with your IOC running.

 [Nix]: <https://nixos.org/guides/how-nix-works.html>